DAY 1 - Friday, September 5, 2025 | Virginia to Ohio

 TOTAL TIME

-🛑 Stop 1: 13 Canal St. Cumberland MD — We decided our first stop would be at the Cumberland Visitor Center and start of C&O Trail.
-This was a logical first stop.
-We parked at Canal St. walked around Cumberland and promptly continued our drive.
-It gave me a chance to revisit the starting point of my 2023 C&O Canal adventure and show Ari where the terminus of the GAP and beginning of the C&O were.
+We decided our first stop would be the Cumberland Visitor Center and the western terminus of the C&O Canal.
+We parked on Canal Street, walked around downtown Cumberland briefly, and then continued on our way.
+It gave me a chance to revisit the starting point of my 2023 C&O Canal adventure and show Ari where the C&O begins and the GAP Trail ends.

 -